svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 * (Windows) Key binding changes: F1 now brings up the Dink Menu (Shift-Escape was .. weird..) and quicksave was moved to F4

 - Note:  Save state version has changed, old save states won't load!

+------ Change log for 1.89 ----------

+ * Added Dan Walma's .png support (untested)
+ * Another bugfix in the .dmod decompresser, fixes issue with Attack of the veggies
+ * (Windows) Holding Shift in addition to Tab will cause "super turbo" mode, speeding up the game faster than just holding Tab.
+(Secret tip:  If you really want to see speed, hold down the Control key too)